-Alex Quicho is a theorist and research director in London.
+Alex Quicho is a theorist in London.

 • Her practice incorporates critical writing, performative lectures, and moving image to focus on how emerging technologies warp social reality and vice-versa.
 She is the author of Girlstack (2023-) and Small Gods (2020).